Tampa, St. Petersburg lashed by 100-mph winds, catastrophic flash flooding from Hurricane Milton

-St. Petersburg's airport reported more than three hours of gusts over 70 mph, including seven gusts over 90 mph and a peak gust of 101 mph just after 10:30 p.m.
+St. Petersburg's airport reported more than three hours of gusts over 70 mph, including seven gusts over 90 mph and a peak gust of 102 mph just after 10:30 p.m.
 ET.
-Tampa International Airport recorded a peak gust of 93 mph so far.
+Tampa International Airport recorded a peak gust of 93 mph.

 The ferocious winds caused significant damage to Tropicana Field in St. Petersburg, where video showed massive tears in the stadium's fabric roof.
 The facility is home to the Tampa Bay Rays.

-Tropicana Field was being used as a temporary staging location for hundreds of first responders.
+Tropicana Field was initially going to be used as a temporary staging location for hundreds of first responders prior to Milton's landfall, but it was moved to another location away from Tropicana Field.
 According to local authorities, there were no reports of any injuries associated with the damage to the stadium.

 Also in St. Petersburg, a construction crane collapsed at the 400 Central building, according to FOX 13 Tampa.
 There are no reports of any injuries there either.
 A witness told FOX 13 that she believes it fell on the Tampa Bay Times building.